daizutabi/hydraflow/docs/part3-advanced/index.md

 - You need to explore complex parameter spaces with many configurations
 - You want to organize multiple independent parameter sweeps under the same job
-- You want to leverage distributed computing resources
+- You need reproducible workflow definitions that can be version-controlled
-- You need reproducible workflow definitions
+- You're running large-scale experiments that benefit from automation

 ## What's Next